IFRS 16 example: How the new lease accounting changes financial reporting

 International harmonisation

-IFRS 16 was introduced to improve the international harmonisation of accounting.
-Prior to the introduction of IFRS 16, there were considerable differences in the accounting treatment of leases between the various countries and accounting standards.
-IFRS 16 is intended to eliminate these differences and enable standardised accounting for leases.
+IFRS 16 was introduced to improve international harmonisation of accounting standards.
+Before IFRS 16 was introduced, there were significant differences in the accounting treatment of leases between different countries and accounting standards.
+IFRS 16 aims to eliminate these differences and enable uniform accounting treatment of leases.

 The international harmonisation of financial reporting is important to improve the comparability of financial information and provide investors with a better basis for their decisions.
 The introduction of IFRS 16 will improve the transparency and comparability of financial information and enable investors to make more informed decisions.